Friday, August 22, 2014

 I wanted to invite you in to our homeschool day and what our routines looks like for multiple ages at the elementary level.
 Now, as the day was progressing it was quite apparent that this was probably not our best day and the crankiness was soaring as we came back from a long weekend break.
 But, hey, it's real and that's our real life-- good days and cranky days and everything in between.
 Also, in order to protect my children's privacy no meltdowns were photographed-- also because I was dealing with the meltdowns and that took precedence over documenting our day for this post.
 I hope that makes sense but I do want to convey to people who think people can only homeschool because they have perfect children and are a perfect mom.
 Trust me, we are a fallen family in need of Jesus' saving grace and mercy and some big doses of love and forgiveness are a must as well!

 Now, on to our actual day of school.
 We begin each day reading from Ergemeir's Bible and our current family read aloud (currently we are visiting Mary Lennox and Dickon in Their Secret Garden).
 Then we clean up breakfast and move onto our first block of the day.
 I have our school work divided into two days and we rotate between the two days schedules.
 Then I broke down each day into what we call blocks.
 This way we stay on track and all stay together throughout the day.
 I set the timer for each block (except block 2 as these require more reading and work) and if someone doesn't finish in the allotted time frame they must complete it in their own time; furthermore, if they do finish their work, I generally encourage them to keep going or they can take a small break to use the bathroom, play, or sit with our 1 year old and play with him.
 Instead of doing her assigned handwriting on this day, my daughter had a special writing assignment on being kind to her brothers.
+The boys began their first block's work-- my oldest was doing his Lessons in Responsibility and my youngest began his math.
+The purpose of the blocks is so that I can divide my time and theirs with independent and dependent learning.
+When someone is doing math I try and have the other two working on something they can complete on their own so I can devote my (almost) full attention to them.

 After block 1 we move on to Block 2 which is our big group learning each day-- either science or history.
 I used to do them all on the same day but I feel like splitting them up has been a huge blessing with a busy 4 (almost 5) year old and a climbing one year old.
 We are able to slow down and spend more time on the subject of the day and do more with it rather then splitting our time each day.
 It has so far been working very well this year for us.
 We love Mystery of History and should be wrapping up book 2 probably around our 90th day of school since we have about 30 lessons left and a few projects to complete.
 After that we have some music history and state history that we will visit before beginning book 3.